 An overactive bladder is one of the common causes of urinary incontinence.
 The bladder itself tries to void frequently, often without sending the signal to the brain to warn the child that they need to urinate.
 This results in wetting during both daytime and nighttime hours.

 Urinary incontinence is defined as a loss of bladder control.
 In children, this often results in soiled clothing or bedwetting at night.
-While this behavior is common in children still being potty trained, most outgrow it by the age of 3.
+While this behavior is common in children still being potty trained, most outgrow it by

 The signs and symptoms of an overactive bladder in children might be hard to spot.
 In general, caregivers should look out for the following symptoms: